harness/developer-hub/docs/troubleshooting/troubleshooting-nextgen.md

 ### Need to use long polling for delegate connection to Harness Manager

-By default, the Harness delegate connects to Harness Manager over a TLS-backed WebSocket connection, sometimes called a Secure WebSocket connection, using the `wss://` scheme ([RFC 6455](https://tools.ietf.org/html/rfc6455#section-11.1.2)).
+By default, the Harness Delegate connects to Harness Manager over a TLS-backed WebSocket connection, sometimes called a Secure WebSocket connection, using the `wss://` scheme ([RFC 6455](https://tools.ietf.org/html/rfc6455#section-11.1.2)).

 Some network intermediaries, such as transparent proxy servers and firewalls that are unaware of WebSocket, might drop the WebSocket connection.
 To avoid this uncommon error, you can instruct the delegate to use long polling.